 This is normally not possible for uncropped images, you must start from and edge or corner.
 In addition, when you already have a crop, you can normally not create a new crop, only alter it.

-The Shift-Crop option allow you to do both.
+The Shift-Crop option allows you to do both.

 The part of the image outside the crop is masked, typically with a half opaque black.
 When cropping dark images you can not see the crop properly, which is most inconvenient.